dnlbowers/blackjack/README.md

 ### **Target Audience:**
 * Adults who enjoy playing blackjack for the strategy but don't want to spend money playing.
-* Fans of of the classic card game blackjack.
+* Fans of the classic card game blackjack.
-* People looking for an enjoyable way to spend some time away from a more concentrate task.
+* People looking for an enjoyable way to spend some time away from a more concentrated task.
 * Visually impaired people who still want to join in the fun of playing blackjack for free online.

 ### **User Stories:**
-As a user I want to...
+As a user, I want to: -
-* ...be able to play blackjack for free without the need to break the bank if I lose.
+* Be able to play blackjack for free without the need to break the bank if I lose.
-* ...be able to navigate around the game controls and menu with as few clicks as possible.
+* Be able to navigate around the game controls and menu with as few clicks as possible.
-* ...use keyboard shortcuts instead of the mouse.
+* Use keyboard shortcuts instead of the mouse.
-* ...track the progress of each round in some way.
+* Track the progress of each round in some way.
-* ...find a clear explanation of the game rules and how to play.
+* Find a clear explanation of the game rules and how to play.
-* ...be able to toggle the sound on and off.
+* Be able to toggle the sound on and off.
-* ...adjust the color settings of the game table and surrounding area.
+* Adjust the color settings of the game table and surrounding area.

 ### **Site Aims:**
-1. To provide a free version of blackjack which can be enjoyed by anyone.
+1. To provide a free version of Blackjack, that anyone can enjoy.

 1. Be fully accessible to the visually impaired.